 - Labor Relations: Combination of Positive and Restricted/Exclusionary Strategies - Continuous health and safety improvements, fair and just compensation, solidarity with unionized workforce.

-- Sudan: Restricted/Exclusionary Investment - Respect for human rights is a fundamental consideration for us.
+- Conflict Risk: Restricted/Exclusionary Investment - Respect for human rights is a fundamental consideration for us.
 We take a pragmatic approach, recognizing that corporations often operate in difficult environments, including countries where the state is either hostile to human rights protections or cannot fulfill its duties.
 Global companies face numerous controversies in their day-to-day operations, including many that indicate a company is failing to live up to its responsibilities.
 Domini seeks to avoid investment in such companies for our mutual funds, including those with significant connections to the government of Sudan.

 - Board Issues: Combination of Positive and Restricted/Exclusionary Strategies - Honest accounting practices, openness in communications, commitment to diversity.